alphagov/whitehall/CONTRIBUTING.md

 Frontend code should follow the [css](https://github.com/alphagov/whitehall/tree/master/docs/css.md) and [javascript](https://github.com/alphagov/whitehall/tree/master/docs/javascript.md) guidelines.

-## Git workflow ##
+## Git workflow

 - Make a branch
 - Work in any way you like
 - Rebase your branch into logical commits before sending a pull request - follow our [Git styleguide](https://github.com/alphagov/styleguides/blob/master/git.md)
-- If you're working off the [Pivotal backlog](https://www.pivotaltracker.com/s/projects/1008986), include the ticket number in the pull request details
+- If you're working off the Trello backlog, include a link to the card in the pull request details
-- Pull requests are automatically integration tested using [Jenkins](https://ci-new.alphagov.co.uk/job/govuk_whitehall/), which will report back on whether the tests still pass on your branch
+- Pull requests are automatically integration tested using [Jenkins](https://ci.integration.publishing.service.gov.uk/job/whitehall/), which will report back on whether the tests still pass on your branch
 - You *may* rebase your branch after feedback if it's to include include relevant updates to the master branch.
 We prefer a rebase here to a merge commit as we prefer a clean and straight history on master with discrete merge commits for features

-#### Before merging:
+### Before merging:

-1. Someone must review your code and give you a "thumbs up"
+1. Someone must review your code and approve it
-2. Someone else must product/design review your changes and give you another "thumbs up"
+2. Someone else must product/design review your changes
 3. Merge your PR and delete the branch

-## Copy ##
+## Copy

 - Titles and navigation links should only capitalise first letter, not every word.
 - URLs should use hyphens, not underscores.
 - Follow the [style guide](https://www.gov.uk/guidance/style-guide).

-## Code ##
+## Code

 - Don't commit additional whitespace
 - Use ruby 1.9.2 hash syntax wherever possible